2005 IBF World Championships: Host city selection

 Anaheim (United States) and Aarhus (Denmark) were the candidates for the host of the championships.
 Singapore withdrew its bid before the council meeting which later awarded the event to Anaheim.

 Venue

-The championships was held at Arrowhead Pond.
+The championships were held at the Arrowhead Pond of Anaheim, now known as Honda Center.

 Medalists

 China had an excellent tournament, winning seven medals in total, including the gold medals in the women's singles and women's doubles, as well as four of the five silvers.
 Indonesia won both the men's singles and mixed doubles.
 The men's doubles tournament was won by the 13th seeds, Tony Gunawan and Howard Bach, winning the United States's first ever gold at the World Championships.